-An additional way (not unlike characteristic) of defining attributes is supported too.
+An additional way of defining attributes is supported too.
 This is useful in times when you want to enhance classes that are not yours (nice repr for Django models anyone?):

 '''

 class SomethingFromSomeoneElse(object):

 ... def init(self, x):

 ... self.x = x

 SomethingFromSomeoneElse = attr.s(these={"x": attr.ib()},

 ... init=False) (SomethingFromSomeoneElse)

 SomethingFromSomeoneElse(1)

 SomethingFromSomeoneElse(x=1)

 '''